 If Microsoft is listening – make it compatible with Surface RT out now.
 We really need a viable alternative to IE on our tablets.

-I’m an inveterate collector of all things airmail – maps, stamps, tags, ettiquettes, covers, pamphlets detailing the routes and even stocks for the complanies themselves.
+I’m an inveterate collector of all things airmail – maps, stamps, tags, etiquettes, covers, pamphlets detailing airmail routes, especially Canadian airmail routes and even stocks for the companies themselves.
 I used to focus solely on Canadian airmail until someone gave me a set of lovely Mexican airmails from the 1930s.
 I looked up a map of the mail routes and was hooked all over again – I had to have more.
-So, my modest little collection of Canadian airmails exploded into two hefty binders and a number of books on international airmail routes.
+So, my modest little collection of airmails exploded into two hefty binders and several books on international airmail routes.

-While scouring through the Canadian Archives one day, I came across a 1940 map laying out the various routes in Canada.
+While scouring through the Canadian Archives, I came across a 1940 map showing the various routes in Canada.
 It includes the remote northern routes that relied heavily on the bush pilots for delivery.
-A lot of the small northern routes used to be served by private arilines like Cherry Red and Patricia Airways, but by 1940, they had pretty much all disappeared, with the routes being folded into Canada Post.
+A lot of the small northern routes used to be served by private airlines like Cherry Red and Patricia Airways, but by 1940, they had pretty much all disappeared, with the routes being folded into Canada Post.

 Went printer shopping last week to replace my tired and flaky HP wireless printer.
 The wireless feature was wonky from the very first day so I did a little happy dance when it came to a grisly end.
 Interestingly enough, over the past year, I’ve seen an uptick in customer calls about HP dropping the signal or simply refusing to connect from sleep mode than any other printer.
 After a year of dealing with this, I had already decided to give HP a pass. with this purchase.
 I wanted a printer that was low cost to run, quiet, and had 4 seperate ink cartridges rather than two.
 I’m done with the big tubs ‘o colour ink.
 They are a costly rip off – run out of red and you have to throw away the entire cartridge so 4 inks was my primary need.
 I had always had luck with Epsons in the past with both printers and scanners.
 My trusty Epson scanner doesn’t work with Windows 8.1 so I had to replace it as well.
 I’ve needed to for quite awhile, but I limped along with the HP all in on